DaBigBlob/breadRot/README.md

 # breadRot
-a collection of simulators for microprocessors in rust
+a collection of compilers, assemblers and simulators for many microprocessors

+> heavy WIP